sahil-kasana/Expense-Management/README.md

 4. Run `npm start` or `npm run dev`.
 5. Open `frontend/index.html` in your browser.

-Developed with ❤️ by Antigravity.
+Developed with ❤️ by Sahil Kasana.